 You can simply open a twitter account of anyone if it is not protected and see their tweets, followers, and other information.
-However, if you want to get into more details you can check the twitter account monitoring option in socialert as well.
+However, if you want to get into more details you can check the twitter account analysis option in socialert as well.

 Socialert account details provide the following information

 Other relevant information like recent followers, most followed, top verified followers, and followers country can also be found in the report.

 Also, you get to see when this account has maximum engagement on tweets.

 Other relevant information like top mentions, recent followers, most followed, top verified followers, and followers country can also be found in the report.

 How to monitor mentions of any Twitter account

 Let’s say you want to monitor the mentions of Socialert, all you’ve got to do is type the account handle into the search box and observe metrics like Total tweets, Total users, Total reach, Total retweets, and Total impression.